aitor-alvarez/acoustic-transformer-models/README.md

 ## Pytorch Lightning Acoustic Transformer Models

-The code in this repository can be used to finetune Transformer models such as Wav2vec or HuBert in downstream classification tasks.
+The code in this repository can be used to finetune Transformer models such as WavLM, Wav2vec, Wav2vec Conformer, or HuBert in downstream classification tasks.
 A classification head has been added to the models to be able to use it in acoustic classification tasks.

 The following pretrained models (or any other from the same family: https://huggingface.co/collections/facebook/xlsr-651e8a5bb947065cccb62c6c or https://huggingface.co/collections/facebook/wav2vec-20-651e865258e3dee2586c89f5) can be used and passed to the trainer:

 ```
+microsoft/wavlm-large
+facebook/wav2vec2-conformer-rope-large-960h-ft
 facebook/wav2vec2-base
 facebook/wav2vec2-large-xlsr-53
 facebook/wav2vec2-xls-r-300m